Do you want to grow indoor plants but don’t want to mess with dirty soil?

 Water lilies grow fast and don’t need much care.
 There are two main variations of water lilies based on the growing condition.
 The Hardy Water Lilies and Tropical Water Lilies.

-In an extreme cold weather condition, Hardy water lilies survive best as long as the water doesn't freeze.
+In extremely cold weather conditions, Hardy water lilies survive best as long as the water doesn’t freeze.
 The Tropical water lilies need a more moderate temperature, usually above 70 degrees Fahrenheit.
 These bloom flowers at night while others bloom in the day.